Main Menu (Mobile)- Block

 About the Innovation

 Visualization of the axonal structures of individual neurons is critical to understand how neural signals are organized and communicated in the brain.
-Janelia researchers developed an imaging system for whole-brain, high-resolution fluorescence imaging and show that it can be used to trace individual axonal fibers and fine axon collaterals across the brain.
+Janelia researchers developed an imaging system for whole-brain, high-resolution fluorescence imaging.
+They showed that researchers could use it to trace individual axonal fibers and fine axon collaterals across the brain.
 These can map the long-distance projections of single neurons.

 The technology offered here is a platform for high-resolution, three-dimensional fluorescence imaging of complete tissue volumes.
 They enable visualization and reconstruction of long-range axonal arbors.
 It uses a high-speed two-photon microscope with a tissue vibratome made from a modified Leica Vibratome and a suite of computational tools for large-scale image data.